vivarium-collective/IDynoMiCS-Exploration-and-Demo/README.md

 # IDynoMiCS Exploration and Demo
 This repository explores **IDynoMiCS** indvidual-based modeling software for modeling microbial colonies/biofilms.
 It includes a Python script to parse XML outputs and summarize agent counts by timestep and a Jupyter notebook to convert per-timestep SVG snapshots into an animated GIF for quick inspection.
-The goal is to evaluate iDynoMiCS output handling as a stepping stone toward whole-cell / Vivarium workflow for modeling biofilm formation in _E.coli___
+The goal is to evaluate iDynoMiCS output handling as a stepping stone toward whole-cell / Vivarium workflow for modeling biofilm formation in _E.coli_.

 ---